SciOmics/TCGA_Melanoma_RNASeq/README.md

 ![alt_text](https://github.com/SciOmics/TCGA_Melanoma_RNASeq/blob/main/outputs/plots/survival_plot_stage.png?raw=true)

 **Figure 3.
 Overall survival by disease stage.**
-Overall survival probability gets shorter as disease stage increases.
+Survival probability gets shorter as disease stage increases.
 This is what I would expect, but it is a good sanity check of the data.

 ___